doocs/leetcode/solution/2000-2099/2067.Number of Equal Count Substrings/README_EN.md

 ### Solution 1: Enumeration + Sliding Window

-We can enumerate the number of types of letters in the substring $x$ within the range of $[1..26]$, then the length of the substring is $count \times x$.
+We can enumerate the number of types of letters in the substring within the range of $[1..26]$, then the length of the substring is $i \times count$.

-Next, we take the current substring length as the size of the window, count the number of types of letters in the window size that are equal to $count$, and record it in $y$.
-If $x = y$ at this time, it means that the number of letters in the current window are all $count$, then we can increment the answer by one.
+Next, we take the current substring length as the size of the window, count the number of types of letters in the window size that are equal to $count$, and record it in $t$.
+If $i = t$ at this time, it means that the number of letters in the current window are all $count$, then we can increment the answer by one.

 The time complexity is $O(n \times C)$, and the space complexity is $O(C)$.
 Where $n$ is the length of the string $s$, and $C$ is the number of types of letters, in this problem $C = 26$.